A Foodcentric Life

 Lemon Gelato | AFoodCentricLife.com

-Because this lemon ice cream recipe is made with egg yolks, it's a custard ice cream.
-Custard ice creams are rich and dense, creamy and smooth, because the base is thickened with the yolks.
+Custard ice creams are rich, creamy and smooth, because the base is thickened with egg yolks.
 They are sometimes referred to as frozen custards rather than ice cream, or French-style ice creams.
 Whatever you call them, custard ice creams are delicious, plus they scoop easier after being in the freezer versus getting icy.
-This is one of our favorites.
+This lemon custard ice cream is of our favorites.

 For your shopping list: